 Cyber & Tech Focus

 Thinking outside the box

 ensure control frameworks in place

-The top cause for warranties to be breached relate to financial statements, compliance with laws and material contracts, which is consistent with warranty claims historically
+The top cause for warranties to be breached relates to financial statements, compliance with laws and material contracts, which is consistent with warranty claims historically.

 Transactional Risk Insurance Due Diligence